 Perhaps this is to draw the viewer into the show.
 The target demographic of “Outlander,” even if better read than most, are not experts of early modern Scottish-English conflict.
 The history itself is part of the surprise and narrative.
 For those in the know, “Outlander” also goes the way of Dr. Who.
 We really do not know if Claire can avert history.
 Spoiler alert -she doesn’t.

 “Outlander” is unsettling for many reasons.
 Perhaps most of all is the fact that it exists.
 This show is about savages -noble white savages.
-The same savages that would move on to press their own clannish xenophobia, oppression, and insanity onto Original People and African slaves in America.
+The same savages that would move on to press their own clannish xenophobia, oppression, and insanity onto Native Americans and African slaves in the new world.
 The same savages that would create that god-awful, and endemic, barbarism that we predominantly see in the American south.

 White people want to feel good about their pasts.
 The truth, however, is that they shouldn’t.
 They should feel bewildered and horrified.
 That’s a healthy reaction.
 “Outlander,” instead, taps into the denial that many Americans feel.
 I guess there’s always Culloden.